Artists have been using a mahl stick for centuries. The main purpose is to support your painting hand

 On the far right end i have pushed on a rubber stopper that i got from a hardware store.
 This protects the painting surface if you accidentally scrape the end across the painting surface.
 Being rubber it also allows me to lean in against the painting close at hand without too much risk of it sliding off and falling on the studio floor, just when you need it.

 The bulb end on the left, which rests on the painting, is traditionally made from leather folded over the end and tied.
 Usually with some packing underneath to form a bulb shape.
-The most important function of this "bulb" is to provide some friction so that it doesn't slide off the painting surface when you are using it.
-May not be a such a potential problem for textured work but my paintings are a smooth satin finish,
+The bulb needs to be soft enough so that it does not damage the paint surface but you don't want it to slip.

 I have tried a few variations to make this bulb with materials to minimise the risk of slipping.
 Really frustrating if it slips when you are in the middle of painting a straight line.
 Leather is good but the best i have found is foam mattress rubber.
 I got a chunk of it and cut it into a rough sphere before cutting a small hole about halfway through and inserting the end of the aluminum into it, Then i tied it very tightly around the shaft.
 With scissors i then pinched out vertical concave pieces.
 I found this gives it more stick to the surface of the painting.

 The bulb on my mahl stick has just been replaced.
 It is cut from a bit of mattress foam as described above..
 Below the bulb i have taped a rag which i wound around the shaft and secured with masking tape.
 I like to dab off excess paint onto it as I work.

 I use the mahl stick for a few different reasons.